 4. Breathe Fresh Air

 The same topography in Utah that leads to stunning mountain vistas over sweeping valleys can also present another winter challenge.
 During times of high pressure, cold air sinks into valleys and basins, leaving warmer air in the mountains.
 This is called an inversion.
-Until the next storm moves in to mix out the atmosphere, the cold air is “stuck” in the valley.
-This also means that any pollutants in the air are also stuck, leading to poor air quality.
-Luckily, inversions typically only occur a few times per winter, and only impact the lower elevation areas in the valley.
-The mountains remain clear and are actually a great way to escape poor air quality.
-However, it is important to be cognizant that during times of inversion, unnecessary vehicle travel through the valleys has a negative impact on the air quality of local communities.
-If you’re looking to ski during an inversion, do what you can to reduce vehicle emissions.
+Until the next storm moves in to mix out the atmosphere, the cold air is “stuck” in the valley, which means air pollutants are also stuck, causing poor air quality.

 5. Demonstrate Respect for the Mountain

-Always remember that skiing and snowboarding are sports with inherent risk.
+Always remember that skiing and snowboarding are risky sports.
 Skiing and riding within your limits is crucial to keeping yourself and others safe.
-Respecting staff and ski patrol who work tirelessly to keep guests safe is critical — this includes respecting closed terrain and exercising patience while patrollers work to open additional terrain after storms.
-Pushing yourself out of your comfort zone is a fantastic way to improve as a skier/snowboarder as well as explore new terrain, however, it should not come at the expense of the safety of yourself or others.
-If you feel the urge to push your boundaries, consider adult ski school or hiring a backcountry guide.
+Respecting staff and ski patrol who work tirelessly to keep guests safe is critical — this includes respecting closed terrain and exercising patience.
+In contrast, patrollers work to open additional terrain after storms.
+Pushing yourself out of your comfort zone is a fantastic way to improve as a skier/snowboarder and explore new terrain.
+However, it should not come at the expense of the safety of yourself or others.
+If you want to push your boundaries, consider adult ski school or hiring a backcountry guide.

-If you’ve heard the mantra, “leave only footprints,” we can easily adapt this during ski season to be, “leave only ski tracks.”
-We are guests in the Wasatch Mountains and have a responsibility to maintain their natural beauty.
+If you’ve heard the mantra, “leave only footprints,” we can easily adapt this during ski season to be “leave only ski tracks.”
+We are guests in the Wasatch Mountains and are responsible for maintaining their natural beauty.
 This includes understanding these areas are home to thousands of species of wildlife.
 When the snow melts and the skiers leave in the spring, the animals remain.
-To protect this environment, it is imperative that you are conscientious of what you bring and what you leave behind.
+To protect their habitat, you must be conscientious of what you bring and leave behind.
 Every year, resorts spend hundreds of hours clearing the mountain of trash dropped by skiers and snowboarders during the winter.

-While skiing in Utah, you’ll join a community who is passionate about Utah’s unparalleled snow, as well as the boundless outdoor winter recreation opportunities that come with it.
-Everybody deserves to enjoy these incredible mountains — both now and in future generations.
-By following these simple tips, we can ensure that we are fully prepared to take full advantage of The Greatest Snow on Earth®, not just today, but for years to come.
+While skiing in Utah, you join a community passionate about Utah’s unparalleled snow and the boundless outdoor winter recreation opportunities that come with it.
+Everybody deserves to enjoy these incredible mountains — now and in future generations.
+Utah has some of the best ski resorts in the world, and by following these simple tips, we all can continue to enjoy The Greatest Snow on Earth for many years to come.
 (Read more on how to travel responsibly, a shared ethic called Forever Mighty.)